Women's Squash Week 2023

 The squash finder will signpost people to your venue so check that your venue details are correct and be sure to add the information about your Women's Squash Week events to your clubs website / social media to make it easy for people to find and sign up to your activites.

-To help you get the most out of the campaign, we're running a series of webinars exclusively for affiliated clubs and venues, and Coaches Club members:
+To help you get the most out of the campaign, we have a series of webinars available for clubs and venues: